 BA (Newcastle), MA, PhD (Leeds)

-Claire Chambers is a Professor of Global Literature, the author or editor of eight books, and currenlty supervises 10 PhD students.
+Claire Chambers is Professor of Global Literature, the author or editor of eight books, and currently supervises ten PhD students.
 She is interested in modern literature from South Asia, the Arab world, and their diasporas.
-She enjoys doing collaborative work with schools and writing regular literary columns for newspapers and blogs.
+She enjoys doing collaborative work with schools and writing regular literary columns for print media.

 Tel: 01904 324573 email@example.com